A silky smooth chocolate frosting, chocolate ganache gives every dessert that extra kick with its decadent and indulgent taste.

-This simple and versatile chocolate based icing needs only 2 main ingredients, i.e. chocolate and cream, and can be used on any dessert, either as a simple drizzle, dipping for cupcakes, base coat on cakes for fondant covering or even as piped decoration on cakes.
+This simple and versatile chocolate based icing needs only 2 main ingredients, i.e. chocolate and cream, and works wonders on all kinds of desserts, either as a simple drizzle, dipping for cupcakes, base coat on cakes for fondant covering or even as piped decoration on cakes.

 The key to making chocolate ganache lies in understanding the proportion of chocolate to cream.
 The proportions used determine the consistency of the ganache and therefore is the single most important factor to understand in making ganache.

-250g fresh cream
+- 250 g fresh cream

-250g cooking chocolate
+- 250 g cooking chocolate

-Chop cooking chocolate into small pieces and place it in a heatproof bowl.
+- Chop cooking chocolate into small pieces and place it in a heatproof bowl.
 Leave aside.

-Place the whipping cream in a pan.
+- Place the whipping cream in a pan.
 Double boil until the cream is well heated up and small bubbles start forming on the sides of the pan.
 Do not boil the cream.

-Remove cream from heat and pour into the chopped chocolate.
+- Remove cream from heat and pour into the chopped chocolate.
 Mix with a spatula until chocolate has melted.

-Cool the ganache before pouring over a cake.
+- Cool the ganache before pouring over a cake.
 Smoothen with a palate knife.